Inedo/inedo-docs/Content/proget/feeds/cargo.md

 ---
 title: "Cargo (Rust)"
-order: 19
+order: 20
 ---

-[Cargo](https://doc.rust-lang.org/cargo/index.html) is the package manager for the [Rust](https://www.rust-lang.org/) programming language and uses a package format called a *[crate](https://doc.rust-lang.org/cargo/appendix/glossary.html#crate)*.  *[Crates](https://doc.rust-lang.org/cargo/appendix/glossary.html#crate)* are a way to package your rust libraries and executables.
+[Cargo](https://doc.rust-lang.org/cargo/index.html) is the package manager for the [Rust](https://www.rust-lang.org/) programming language and uses *crates* to package your rust libraries and executables.

 A Cargo feed in ProGet acts a private Cargo registry that allows you to store your own crates.
 You can also create connectors to [crates.io](https://crates.io) and other Cargo registries that let you use third-party crates through your Cargo feed and create a curated list of approved Cargo crates.